Kenneth E. Schwartz Memorial Farm Bureau Fund - due 3/31

 Nebraska Farm Bureau Foundation Field Trip Grants

 Field trips introduce students to farms and ranches.
-Through this grant, classrooms receive funding to travel to a working farm or ranch to view what modern-day agriculture looks like.
+Through this grant, classrooms receive funding for entry fees and/or to travel to a working farm or ranch to view what modern-day agriculture looks like.

 - Field trips are required to depict modern agriculture.
 Grant funds cannot be used to visit historical farms.